tacowordpress/addmany/README.md

 ```

-Documentation still in progress.
-Check back later for more info.

 **Getting a Posts Relations**

 In your template you can get related posts by simpily accessing the field name through your object e.g. `$blog_post->related_posts`